kaltura/DeveloperPortalDocs/documentation/Video-Analytics-and-Insights/media-analytics.md

 ## Getting Started

-The Report API contains a couple different actions for returning data.
-For the purpose of this doc, we will use [`report.getTable`](https://developer.kaltura.com/console/service/report/action/getTable), which returns a JSON object of the insights data, as well as the respective column headers.
+The Report API contains a couple of different actions for returning data.
+For the purpose of this doc, we will use [`report.getTable`](https://developer.kaltura.com/console/service/report/action/getTable), which returns an object of the insights data, as well as the respective column headers.
 Other actions include [`report.getGraphs`](https://developer.kaltura.com/console/service/report/action/getGraphs) which returns points for a graph UI, and [`report.getUrlForReportAsCsv`](https://developer.kaltura.com/console/service/report/action/getUrlForReportAsCsv), which produces a CSV report based on your given headers.

 For any `report.getTable` action, you need:
-- **reportType:** Object enum or integer (listed below) - determines the type of report to produce
+- **reportType:** Object enum or integer (list of types found [here](https://developer.kaltura.com/api-docs/General_Objects/Enums/KalturaReportType)) that determines the type of report to produce
 - **reportInputFilter:** Can be of type `KalturaReportInputFilter` or `KalturaEndUserReportInputFilter`.
 It is required, and allows you to set date range, specific categories, keywords, or custom variables.
 - **pager:** Unlike some other Kaltura APIs, a pager is always required for this action.
-It contains the `pageIndex` (starting with zero) and `pageSize` (number of results you'd like per page).
+It contains the `pageIndex` and `pageSize` (number of results you'd like per page).

 Other optional parameters:
 - **objectIds:** For when you want to drill down on statistics for a specific entry or user.